grafana/pyroscope/docs/sources/view-and-analyze-profile-data/pyroscope-ui.md

 Region
 : Compare `region:us-east-1` vs. `region:us-west-1`

 Another example where time is more important than labels is when you want to compare two different time periods.
-For example, in investigating the cause of a memory leak you would see something like the following where the timeline shows an steadily increasing amount of memory allocations over time.
+For example, in investigating the cause of a memory leak you would see something like the following where the timeline shows a steadily increasing amount of memory allocations over time.
 This is a clear indicator of a memory leak.

 You can then use the comparison page to compare the memory allocations between two different time periods where allocations were low and where allocations were high which would allow you to identify the function that is causing the memory leak.